bioinformaticsdotca/Genomic_Epi_2017/cgmlst/mlst_tutorial.md

 ![Draw Tree](https://github.com/bioinformaticsdotca/Genomic_Epi_2017/blob/master/cgmlst/phyloviz_draw_tree.png?raw=true)
 ![MST](https://github.com/bioinformaticsdotca/Genomic_Epi_2017/blob/master/cgmlst/img/phyloviz_mst.png?raw=true)

-A an interactive force-directed minimum spanning tree should be drawn and animating.
+An interactive force-directed minimum spanning tree should be drawn and animating.
 Feel free to play around with it.
 Each node is labelled with the cgST name that it represents, and the size of each node is logarithmically scaled to the number of strains contained within